 There is a reason guaranteed issue life insurance is as pricey as it is and only offers such limited coverage options.
 The insurers that support this type of policy are taking on added risk by bringing on customers who have shared little or no information about their health and medical histories.
 So they make up for that by pricing these plans higher than plans that require an exam.

-People often “assume that they will save money on buying a no-exam policy if they have a few health issues, but the insurance companies have adjusted for this by charging 30 to 60 percent more,” Pendell shares.
+People often “assume that they'll save money on buying a no-exam policy if they have a few health issues.
+But the insurance companies have adjusted for this by charging 30 to 60 percent more,” Pendell shares.

 As a result, most experts consider guaranteed issue life insurance—and simplified life insurance, too, to an extent—to be “last resort” policies.
-In other words, if you’ve been denied by every insurance company you’ve approached and you desperately need even a small amount of this type of protection, a guaranteed plan may be just what the doctor ordered, so to speak.
+So, if you’ve been denied by every insurance company and you need this type of protection, a guaranteed plan may be for you.

 If you’re young and relatively healthy, though, you probably should examine the other, far more affordable, options that are sure to be available to you in the life-insurance realm.